maurya-anand/httpd-cgi-bin/README.md

 The Apache2 server configuration is located in the `web/httpd.conf` file.

+The database related environment variables are configured through `PassEnv` directive.

 ## Using this Structure for Future Projects

 Create a folder structure in the following template: